Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model: Model and NRG Parameters

 \subsection{Impurity Entropy}

 If we take $D\gg J,\Gamma$, then in the first few NRG iterations the Wilson chain couplings are larger than the bare effective-impurity energy scales $J$ and $\Gamma$, and we cannot discriminate between different impurity many-body states.
-Thus the we need to keep many states, i.e., we have a large $N_{E_{K}}$, but due to the colossal size of the effective impurity, we quickly saturate the $N_{K}$ limit and are forced to discard some required states.
-As a result we lose accuracy, which explains the artificial drop in the impurity entropy at high temperatures in Fig.\,\ref{fig:Impurity-entropy}.
+Thus, the we need to keep many states, i.e., we have a large $N_{E\left(n\right)}$, but due to the colossal size of the effective impurity, for reasonable $\Lambda=3$ we quickly saturate the $N_{K}$ limit and are forced to discard some required states.
+As a result we lose accuracy, which leads to an artificial drop in the impurity entropy at high temperatures in Fig.\,\ref{fig:Impurity-entropy-A}.
 Once we go below the bare energy scales, we start seeing the separation between the impurity states, and those of higher energy no longer mix with those of lower energy, so that they can be discarded.
-Thus in this regime the number of kept states $N_{E_{K}}$ required for the same accuracy is smaller, and falls beneath the threshold $N_{K}$.
-Going below $T_{K}$, the required $N_{E_{K}}$ shrinks even further.
-The errors accumulated from the uncontrolled truncations at the beginning of the chain enter the RG Hamiltonian in the form of irrelevant corrections, and so once we can keep enough states, the RG flow corrects itself.
+Thus, in this regime the number of kept multiplets $N_{E\left(n\right)}$ required for the same accuracy is smaller, and falls beneath the threshold $N_{K}$.
+Going below $T_{K}$, the required $N_{E\left(n\right)}$ shrinks even further.
+The errors accumulated from the uncontrolled truncations at the beginning of the chain enter the RG Hamiltonian in the form of irrelevant corrections, and so once we can keep enough multiplets, the RG flow corrects itself.
 As a result the impurity entropy, which is explicitly extracted from the RG Hamiltonian, also corrects itself, and follows the universal curve of the single-impurity entropy, multiplied by the number of impurities.
+We can improve the situation at high energies without compromising the low-energy behavior by relying on the observation that the impurity entropy is not very sensitive to $\Lambda$.
+Thus, taking relatively large $\Lambda=6,8$ we are able to reduce the number of required kept multiplets to what is tractable even above the bare scales, hence eliminate the artifacts while maintaining an overall correct behavior, as demonstrated in Fig.\,\ref{fig:Impurity-entropy-B}.